geisa/specification/source/app-isolation.rst

 Permissions
 ^^^^^^^^^^^

-Most if not all of the bullets below are achieved by having each app in it's own isolated conainer.
+Most if not all of the bullets below are achieved by having each app in its own isolated conainer.

 - Apps should run in independent processes
 - Apps must run with least privilege
 - Apps access permissions should be deny by default
-- App-to-app communication will be denied by default (**NOTE** perhaps hold off on app communication until after GEISA 1.0.0)
+- App-to-app communication will be denied by default
 - Apps cannot access other apps memory or other resources
 - Apps should not know about other apps unless explicitly informed
 - Apps access to the local file-system will be isolated/restricted